MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 This module operates in a store-and-forward mode, where the entire frame is stored in an input buffer, until the last byte is received.
 This input buffer can contain any number of frames, but only a total amount of 2 Kbyte of data.
+The buffer is actually a ring buffer, with a write pointer and a read pointer.
+When either pointer reaches the end of the buffer, the pointers wrap around to the beginning.
+Since the buffer size is a power of 2, no extra logic is required to implement this wrap-around.

 The address of the first byte of the frame (SOF) is stored in the register start\_ptr.
 If the frame is to be discarded, the current write pointer is